What is the location of your program?

 Children will be required to come dressed appropriately, carry their own backpack with extra clothes and a water bottle.
 Teachers shall have extra bottled water available, extra clothes appropriate for the weather, extra dry snacks or fruit/vegetables, hand washing water and soap, hand sanitizer, and an outdoor toileting facility with cleaning supplies.
 We also provide bug spray and sunscreen.

 What if children get cold during a winter session?

 In cold weather, a heat source such as an open fire will be used as part of the curriculum.
 Children will learn how to safely build and maintain a fire.
 Teachers will always create a safety zone around the fire area and explain the rules carefully during each session.
 Plenty of water will be available each time a fire is lit.
 We also have a cabin with a wood stove at the woodland site.
 On extremely cold days, we use the cabin as a warming hut.

 What weather guidelines will you use for cancelling an outdoor program?

-- If the temperature is below 20 degrees for an extended part of the day then outdoor activities will be shortened depending on the location.
+If the temperature is below 20 degrees for an extended part of the day then outdoor activities will be shortened depending on the location.
 The wind is usually a more limiting factor than temperature.
-It’s much more difficult to enjoy outdoor adventures when the wind is persistent so we will move our program inside or to an open field location if the wind is consistently over 30 MPH.
-We will enjoy rain and snow outside but thunder and lightening will force us to be inside.
-At this time we are able to move our fun inside to 86 Beech Hill Road so most programs will not be cancelled unless the weather keeps everyone off the roads.
+It's much more difficult to enjoy outdoor adventures when the wind is persistent so we will move our program inside or to an open field location if the wind is consistently over 30 MPH.
+We will enjoy rain and snow outside, but thunder and lightning will force us to be inside.
+At this time, we are able to move our fun inside to 86 Beech Hill Road so most programs will not be cancelled unless the weather keeps everyone off the roads.
 We will not run a program for less than 4 children so it is important to let us know if you will or will not have your child attend on extreme weather days.